M-o-a-T/moat/doc/hacking.rst

 Likewise for "…MsgBlk" or "…BlkBuf".

-On top of all of this, a "…CmdMsg" class accepts MoaT commands via its ``dispatch`` method and translates them to a standardizes mapping.
+On top of this, a "…CmdMsg" class accepts MoaT commands via its ``dispatch`` method and translates them to a standardizes mapping.
 See `doc/messages.md`_ for details.